refactornator/blog/app/_posts/2014-07-19-codepen-add-and-remove.markdown

 ---
 layout: post
-title: Codepen - Add & Remove
+title: Codepen - Add and Remove
 ---

 I was browsing Dribbble the other day and ran across this cool animation created by Dribbble user [Toxinboy](https://dribbble.com/Toxinboy).